cryptopunksnotdead/lets-go-programming-cryptopunks/README.md

 >
 >  -- [Joe Hewitt, June 2017](https://twitter.com/joehewitt/status/870363197580038144)

-- [**Introducing AltPlatform & our manifesto for the Open Web**](http://altplatform.org/2017/05/30/open-web-manifesto/) by Richard Macmanus, May 2017
+- [**Introducing AltPlatform & our manifesto for the Open Web**](http://altplatform.org/2017/05/30/open-web-manifesto/) by Richard MacManus, May 2017

 ## Meta